The Most Important Disabled Parking Laws in California

 - Travel placards are for residents of California who have a permanent placard or license plate.
 They are valid for 30 days from the DMV-issued date.

 - Travel placards for non-residents are for those who plan to travel in California and already have a permanent disability placard or license plate.
 They are valid for up to 90 days or the date listed by the medical professional on the application.
+However, law enforcement in the state will honor disabled plates and placards from other states.

 Follow the parking regulations to the letter.